rishikeshsg/AmazonBookReviews/Readme.md

 8. Number of capital letters in reviewText
 9. Number of capital letters in the summary
 10. Number of outOf votes the review has.
-11. Sentiment analysis score – a review is helpful if the rating is high and the review is highly positive or the rating is low and the review is highly negative
+11. Sentiment analysis score â€“ a review is helpful if the rating is high and the review is highly positive or the rating is low and the review is highly negative
 12. Step function for rating
 13. Automated readability index (ARI)
 14. Rating deviation from mean